Lacrymology/states/diamond/doc/metrics.rst

 ~~~~~~~~~~~~~~~~~~

 The number of jobs in the run queue (state R) or waiting for disk I/O (state D)
-aver‐ aged over 1, 5, and 15 minutes.
+averaged over 1, 5, and 15 minutes.

 loadavg:processes_running
 ~~~~~~~~~~~~~~~~~~~~~~~~~